atlas-wheatear/repeat/README.md

 This produces a function, that when called, performs this attack.
 An optional initial string may be provided as the keyword argument `initial`, e.g. _**HTB{**_ .
-If parallelism is desired, it is supported by specifying the number of parallel threads (as an integer) as the keyword argument `parallelism`.
+If parallelism is desired, it is supported by specifying the number of parallel threads (as an integer) as the keyword argument `parallelism` (though see the health warning below!)

 ```python